HOME

 • The least severe where, in addition to paying an admission of guilt, representations may be made to refute the liability.

-Under Section 17 (5) of the Act it is an offence to allow a person to drive a motor vehicle without having acsertained his or her full names, acceptable identification and residential and postal address.
+Under Section 17 (5) of the Act it is an offence to allow a person to drive a motor vehicle without having ascertained his or her full names, acceptable identification and residential and postal address.
 Failure to be able to provide these details is punishable by up to a year's imprisonment or a fine of R750 or both.
 The need to know who drove what, where and when, makes it all the more vital for operators to implement a Driver's Daily Log> system.

 Penalties